 Some examples of these conditions include:

 While many people might feel fear, worry, or anxiety from time to time, it doesn’t mean they suffer from a disorder.
 In fact, people who suffer from anxiety disorders experience these feelings throughout their regular daily lives.
 In some cases, these feelings can be so severe that they can be challenging.
-Anxiety can also lead to addiction which may require a dual-diagnosis treatment center such as ours in Los Angeles.
+Anxiety can also lead to addiction which may require a dual-diagnosis treatment center such as ours in Los Angeles, CA.